aknoesen/q2lms/docs/USERGUIDE.md

 > **💡 Pro Tip**: Q2Prompt streamlines bulk question creation by generating structured prompts that produce Q2LMS-compatible JSON output.
 This approach is especially efficient for creating large question banks or when working with specific learning objectives.

-### Workflow 2: Importing Existing Question Banks
+### Workflow 2: Importing and Managing Question Banks

-**Purpose**: Integrate existing question collections into Q2LMS
+**Purpose**: Integrate existing question collections into Q2LMS with instructor-friendly management

 **Steps**:
+1. **Upload Questions**
-1. Go to **Upload Interface**
+   - Go to **Upload Interface**
-2. Choose upload method:
+   - Choose upload method (single file or multi-file upload)
-   - Single file upload for individual question banks
-   - Multi-file upload for batch processing
-3. Select supported file formats:
+   - Select supported file formats (JSON, CSV, QTI packages)
-   - **JSON** (native Q2LMS format - recommended)
-   - **CSV** (requires format conversion)
-   - **QTI packages** (imported from other LMS platforms)
-4. Review conflict resolution options if duplicate questions detected
-5. Confirm import settings and process files
-6. Verify imported questions in the Question Editor

-**Expected Outcome**: Existing questions integrated into Q2LMS with preserved formatting and metadata

-> **📋 Note**: Q2LMS works best with JSON-formatted input files.
-If you have questions in other formats, consider using Q2Prompt to help convert and structure them properly, or use the built-in format conversion tools in the Upload Interface.

-> **🎯 Quick Start**: Try uploading `examples/sample_questions.json` first to familiarize yourself with the import process before working with your own data.
+   - Review upload summary with automatic statistics display

+2. **Choose Operation Mode**
+   - **Select Questions Mode**: For curating specific questions
+   - **Delete Questions Mode**: For removing unwanted content
+   - Clear mode descriptions help you choose the right approach

+3. **Review Complete Question Set**
+   - Q2LMS displays **all questions by default** for comprehensive overview
+   - Use topic filtering in sidebar to focus on specific subjects
+   - No pagination barriers - see entire question bank at once

+4. **Manage Questions**
+   - Use checkboxes to select/mark questions according to chosen mode
+   - Bulk controls available for efficient mass operations
+   - Edit questions inline with live preview capabilities

+5. **Complete Export Process**
+   - Prominent **red completion notices** guide you to the Export tab
+   - Clear statistics show exactly what will be exported
+   - Multiple format options available (Canvas QTI, JSON, CSV)

+**Expected Outcome**: Efficiently managed question database ready for deployment

+> **📋 New Feature**: The instructor-optimized interface shows all questions by default, eliminating the need to navigate through pagination to see your complete question bank.

 ### Workflow 3: Editing and Refining Questions

 **Purpose**: Modify existing questions with advanced editing features

 **Steps**:
-1. Access **Question Editor**
+1. Access your chosen **Operation Mode** (Select or Delete)
-2. Browse or search existing questions using filters
+2. Browse complete question set with **"Show All" default view**
+3. Use sidebar topic filters to focus on specific content areas
-3. Select question for editing
+4. Select questions for editing with inline preview capabilities
-4. Use live preview to see LaTeX rendering
-5. Modify question text, answers, or metadata
+5. Modify question text, answers, or metadata with live LaTeX rendering
-6. Apply bulk edits if working with multiple questions
+6. Apply bulk edits using efficient bulk control tools
-7. Save changes to database
+7. Save changes and proceed to export with guided completion

 **Expected Outcome**: Updated questions with improved formatting and content accuracy

+> **🎯 Interface Enhancement**: All questions are displayed simultaneously by default, allowing instructors to see the complete scope of their question bank and make informed editing decisions.

 ### Workflow 4: Exporting for LMS Deployment

-**Purpose**: Generate LMS-compatible question packages for deployment
+**Purpose**: Generate LMS-compatible question packages for deployment with clear guidance

 **Steps**:
-1. Navigate to **Export Center**
-2. Select questions for export (individual, filtered set, or entire database)
-3. Choose export format:
-   - **Canvas QTI**: For Canvas LMS deployment
-   - **Generic QTI**: For other QTI-compatible systems
-   - **Native JSON**: For backup and version control
-   - **CSV**: For data analysis and reporting
-4. Configure export settings (question randomization, answer shuffling, etc.)
-5. Generate and download export package
-6. Deploy to target LMS following platform-specific instructions
+1. **Complete Question Management**
+   - Finish selecting or marking questions in your chosen mode
+   - Review **completion statistics** displayed throughout the interface

+2. **Navigate to Export**
+   - **Red completion notices** at the bottom of question lists provide clear guidance
+   - "Complete Your Export" call-to-action directs you to the Export tab
+   - No guesswork about next steps

+3. **Configure Export Settings**
+   - Choose export format (Canvas QTI, Generic QTI, JSON, CSV)
+   - Review export preview showing exactly what will be included
+   - Configure format-specific options as needed

+4. **Generate and Download**
+   - Download export package optimized for your target platform
+   - Receive confirmation of successful export completion

-**Expected Outcome**: LMS-ready question packages optimized for your target platform
+**Expected Outcome**: LMS-ready question packages with clear completion guidance throughout the process

+> **🚀 New Enhancement**: Prominent export completion guidance eliminates confusion about finishing the export process, ensuring instructors can confidently complete their question management workflow.

 ---

 ## Question Management

+### Enhanced Question Interface

+**Complete Question Visibility**
+- **"Show All" Default**: See entire question bank without pagination barriers
+- **Comprehensive Overview**: Make informed decisions about question selection
+- **Topic Filtering**: Use sidebar controls to focus on specific subject areas
+- **Instant Statistics**: Key metrics displayed immediately upon database load

+**Streamlined Operation Modes**

+**Select Questions Mode Interface**:
+- ✅ Checkboxes to include questions in export
+- 📊 Real-time selection statistics
+- 🔧 Bulk selection controls for efficiency
+- 📋 Clear export preview with selected question counts

+**Delete Questions Mode Interface**:
+- 🗑️ Checkboxes to mark questions for removal
+- 📊 Statistics showing remaining question counts
+- 🔧 Bulk deletion controls for mass operations
+- ✅ Clear indication of questions that will be exported

 ### Question Types Supported